 This course explores the primary theories of adolescent development by Erikson, Blos, Freud and others.
-Adolescence as a time of identity development and consolidation are explored including in depth.
-New research on brain development during this phase will also be explored.
+Adolescence as a time of identity development and consolidation are explored including new research on brain development during this phase.
 Successful resolution of developmental tasks are viewed in light of the possible roles available to adolescents in a given culture, subculture or community.